- Minimum deposit

 - Limited track record.
 Farther Finance has only been in business for a couple of years, so its limited history makes it difficult to assess.

 Farther reviews and complaints

 Farther Finance reviews are scarce.
-As of May 2021, the company doesn’t have a Better Business Bureau (BBB) page or Trustpilot page.
+As of February 2022, the company doesn’t have a Better Business Bureau (BBB) page.
 There are no complaints to its name on the Consumer Financial Protection Bureau either.
 Even Reddit chatter is thin on the ground.

 With so little investor feedback to draw on, gauging Farther Finance is difficult.
 You’ll need to carefully vet the platform yourself by exploring its website and reading the fine print before you open an account.

 Is Farther legit?

 Farther Finance was founded in 2019 and is headquartered in New York City.
 It doesn’t have a BBB page or any complaints registered with the Consumer Financial Protection Bureau.